 Transportation Network Companies haven’t exactly been profitable for some time, and recent reports estimate the operating losses trend to continue.
 Many apps monetize their product by implementing in-app ads.
 You know, those pesky little pop-up windows with various advertisements of offers and/or services?
 Typically users have the option to go “ad free” by purchasing a premium version of the app.
 Upgrading removes the ads, so you can enjoy the product hassle-free.

 Despite Uber’s $60 billion+ valuation, I wouldn’t put it past them to experiment with ad placements in their apps.
-For drivers this could be seen in the form of drop-down banners within the Uber stock navigation; for example, while navigating to pick-up and/or drop-off a fare.
+For drivers this could be seen in the form of drop-down banners within the Uber stock navigation; for example, while navigating to pick-up and/or drop-off a fare (similar to Waze).
 For pax this could similarly represented while they’re on trip.
 If so, the desperation of Uber and Lyft to become once again profitable will be glaringly evident.
 Of course, this tactic is different from rideshare drivers’ having adverts displayed in and/or on their vehicles for extra cash.
 As any product placement revenue from the rideshare companies would likely not be shared with individual drivers.

 Since turning over a new leaf in the form of kicking Travis Kalanick out, Uber has continued to face stiff competition from other US-based rideshare apps (see Investopedia article above).
 Similarly, in the biggest rideshare-app market of NYC there are several other players like Via and Juno to contend with.
 If you’ve read this blog at all, you’d know that I’m a big Via-driver, and have compared the two rideshare companies together in several posts (here and here and here).